-Why Recoverly Does Not Book Jobs Automatically
+Why Recoverly Does Not Quote Prices or Schedule Jobs Automatically

 A common question about Recoverly is whether it books appointments automatically.
 The answer is no, and that is on purpose.